 Even with reduced periodontal support, your own teeth are, in many instances, still capable to support a fixed prosthesis giving you a new smile and improved function.
 Periodontal treatment is a wonderful opportunity to keep your teeth and to make you smile again.

-The image above shows how this patient who suffered for a severe form of disease could, thanks to periodontal treatment, maintain 5 teeth (numbered in red) in his upper jaw that were able to support a fixed prosthesis.
+The image above shows how this patient who suffered for a severe form of disease could, thanks to periodontal treatment, maintain 6 teeth in his upper jaw that were able to support a fixed prosthesis.